Contact Us for a Free Consultation (213) 542-0979

 When you have 30 years of experience doing criminal cases, you're going to have a pretty good feel for who your opponent is.
 Who the judge is that's on the case, and we're going to figure out a plan that's going to placate them.

-But at the same time, allow you to do what you need to do — work, support your family, stay out of jail, not catch the Coronavirus, etc.
+But at the same time, it allows you to do what you need to do — work, support your family, stay out of jail, not catch the Coronavirus, etc.

 Criminal Lawyer for California Crimes

-So, I think you start to get a feel that having a great attorney and having a great plan are crucial when it comes to staying out of jail, and you can't cookie-cut it.
+So, I think you start to get the sense that having a great attorney and a great plan are crucial when it comes to staying out of jail, and you can't cookie-cut it.

 About the Author